 Members of Equity are expected to act in a professional manner, and adhere to certain principles and abide by the requirements of Equity's Constitution and Bylaws.

-An Equity member must be in good standing when working under an Equity engagement contract ("basic dues paid to" date stated on the front of each membership card).
+Important note: An Equity member must be in good standing when working under an Equity engagement contract ("basic dues paid to" date stated on the front of each membership card).
+A member must also be in good standing at the time when making an insurance claim or risk having their claim denied.

 Equity members must only rehearse, perform, stage manage, direct or choreograph when working in live performance, with or without pay, having signed an Equity engagement contract or with the written permission of Equity